-- 12.11 Each player's current Prestige is recorded with markers on the Prestige Track, located on the TRT card.
+12.11 Each player's current Prestige is recorded with markers on the Prestige Track, located on the TRT card.
 The scenario will give the starting Prestige of each player.
+As Prestige is won and lost, move the appropriate marker(s) up or down the track.

+12.12 A player who earns Prestige may use any amount of his gain to reduce his opponent's Prestige instead.

+12.13 A player may never drop below the worst number on the track, or rise above the highest.
+If a player's Prestige would increase beyond the top of the Prestige Track, his opponent loses an equal amount of Prestige instead.
+Similarly, if a player's Prestige would drop below the bottom of the Prestige Track, his opponent gains an equal amount of Prestige instead.
+If one player is at maximum Prestige and the other is at minimum Prestige, the higher player cannot earn Prestige and the lower player cannot lose Prestige (and the players may want to consider ending the game).

+12.14 Example: Player A has '8' Prestige and Player B has '9' Prestige.
+Player A earns 3 Prestige.
+He uses 2 points to reduce Player B's score to 7, then gives himself 1 point, to put him at '9'.
+In a second example, Player A has '15' Prestige and Player B has '6'.
+Player A earns 1 Prestige.
+Since he cannot go beyond '15' he reduces Player B's Prestige to '5'.

-As Prestige is won and lost, move the appropriate marker(s) up or down the track. - 12.12 A player may never drop below the worst number on the track, or rise above the highest. - 12.13 Equal Prestige at the end of a game means a tie, unless the Exclusive Rules state otherwise. - 12.14 Prestige is awarded (or lost) immediately upon occurrence of the triggering event. - 12.15 Prestige can be accumulated from game to game as a kind of tournament award (12.4), but Prestige awarded in earlier games cannot be counted for victory during the current one. - 12.16 In combined Lace Wars-Sea Lords scenarios, Prestige is tracked separately for the land and sea components, but at the end of the scenario, unless the Exclusive Rules state otherwise, each player sums his Prestige totals before comparing them for victory.
+12.15 Equal Prestige at the end of a game means a tie, unless the Exclusive Rules state otherwise.

+12.16 Prestige is awarded (or lost) immediately upon occurrence of the triggering event.

+12.17 Prestige can be accumulated from game to game as a kind of tournament award (12.4), but Prestige awarded in earlier games cannot be counted for victory during the current one.

+12.18 In combined Lace Wars-Sea Lords scenarios, Prestige is tracked separately for the land and sea components, but at the end of the scenario, unless the Exclusive Rules state otherwise, each player sums his Prestige totals before comparing them for victory.
 These combined totals may exceed the highest value on the Prestige Track.
-If the scenario has separate naval and land players (a non-standard method players may choose to adopt), Prestige remains separate.
+If the scenario has separate naval and land players, Prestige remains separate.